viodotcom/vio-fe-assignment/INSTRUCTIONS.md

-# FindHotel Front-end Engineer Assignment
+# Vio.com Front-end Engineer Assignment

-Thanks for applying for the Front-end Engineer position at FindHotel!
+Thanks for applying for the Front-end Engineer position at Vio.com!

 This coding challenge will serve as the first step of technical evaluation in the hiring process, the goal is to show case how you work and if it is decided to proceed with the process, will be the starting point of our technical interview.